 Where Can You Open a Checking Account

-Banks are the most popular home for checking accounts.
 If widespread accessibility is what you’re looking for, big banks like Chase, Citi and Bank of America are probably your best bet.
 These banks allow you to open your checking account in person or online.
-To the opposite, banks like Ally and Charles Schwab have few to zero physical locations, meaning you’ll have to head to the bank’s website to apply.
+Banks like Ally and Charles Schwab have few to zero physical locations, meaning you’ll have to head to the bank’s website to apply.

 Credit unions offer checking accounts, as well.
 Credit unions may require that you already have a savings account with them before you can open a checking account.
 Plus, you must qualify for membership to bank with a credit union.
 Credit union membership usually encompasses a certain geographic area, a specific company or an organization like a place of worship.
 Local credit unions based near your home tend to be a good bet.
 Not only can you usually qualify for membership, but you’re guaranteed a nearby location.